Fonterra challenged in China's fast-growing milk powder market

-SHANGHAI/WELLINGTON (Reuters) - Milk powder buyers in China are starting to cut their reliance on New Zealand’s Fonterra (FSF.NZ), opening the way for U.S. and European firms to break the dairy giant’s grip on an infant milk formula market set to double to $25 billion by 2017.
+SHANGHAI/WELLINGTON, Dec 17 (Reuters) - Milk powder buyers in China are starting to cut their reliance on New Zealand’s Fonterra, opening the way for U.S. and European firms to break the dairy giant’s grip on an infant milk formula market set to double to $25 billion by 2017.

 A drought in New Zealand earlier this year curbed milk powder production, highlighting the risk of over-reliance on one supplier.
 Those concerns escalated in August when Fonterra said it had found a potentially fatal bacteria in one of its products, triggering recalls of infant milk formula and sports drinks in several markets, including China.
 Tests later found the initial finding was incorrect.